The best camera bags of 2023

 • Brain compartment comes off too easily

 If you’re going on longer day hikes or even short backpacking trips, you’ll need to bring a good amount of gear.
 In those situations, every bit of weight matters.
 The Strohl Mountain Light 45L is ideal for those longer trips because it is incredibly lightweight.
 You won’t be carrying all the extra weight of just the pack itself, which is crucial in some situations.
-And it’s available in two different torso lengths—17-18.5 inches and 18 inches or taller—which is a unique feature that results in a more comfortable fit.
+And it’s available in two different torso lengths—17-18.5 inches and 18 inches or taller—which is a feature that results in a more comfortable fit.

 Despite the large capacity, the pack weighs just 2.6 pounds when empty.
 Due to the stuff sack design, it is able to expand when needed.
 Or it easily compresses down for when you don’t need the room.
 Though it was tight, I was able to bring a weekend’s worth of backpacking gear with me.
 You don’t get any interior organization, which isn’t for everyone, but it does make it easy to simply jam all your things inside and move on.
 And you get some helpful organization from the removable brain and all the stretch pockets on the bag’s exterior.